jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 *****************************

-I read lots of basic !tutorials, I dont try to deeply understand - too many pieces of the puzzle are missing, so I skim.
+I read lots of basic !tutorials, I don't try to deeply understand - too many pieces of the puzzle are missing, so I skim.
-I try! to find some code examples that are very simple and very isolated and depend on no oth!er tool!s or! f!rame!works.
+I try! to find some code examples that are very simple and very isolated and depend on no other tool!s or! frameworks.
-I !try !to fi!nd !complet!e, or larg!er !applicati!ons! tha!t are "doing it the right way"!, get! t!hem t!o r!un! and in!sta!ll,  poke !ar!ou!nd i!nside !and see h!ow the st!ru!ctur!e of! a l!arger !applicat!ion! ho!lds! to!ge!the!r.
+I !try !to find !complete, or larger applications! that are "doing it the right way"!, get them t!o r!un! and insta!ll,  poke around inside and see how the structure of! a larger application! holds together.
-I m!ig!ht! h!ave had s!ome! s!pecif!ic qu!estions or problems by this point so I post to the appropriate forum on reddit, or maybe email the author, or if I'm feeling masochistic, post a question to StackOverflow.
+I m!ig!ht have had some specific questions or problems by this point so I post to the appropriate forum on reddit, or maybe email the author, or if I'm feeling masochistic, post a question to StackOverflow.
-Essentially I aim to get one little thing to work - to make a chink in the armour of understanding.
+Essentially I aim to get one little thing to work - to make a chink in the armor of understanding.
 In this case for example I am aiming to get some data back from a web server and display it, and secondly to build an HTML form and POST it to the server.
 I read the introduction documentation to how key related technologies work.
 In this case obviously I have read introductions to react.js but it seems I also need to at least have a passing understanding of gulp and require and browserify and sass, so I fairly rapidly skim some intro documentation so I know how they fit into the picture and why they are there.

 All during this process I am feeling frustrated and slow and unproductive.
 I have probably spent days achieving effectively nothing.
 If I was writing Python I would have been able to build almost a complete system.